Faculty and Staff Directory

 (e.g., social attention, intrinsic social motivation) and higher-ordered social cognition

-(e.g., understanding goal-oriented behavior, reasoning about others).
-We implement
+(e.g., understanding goal-oriented behavior, reasoning about others, emotion regulation).

-a variety of statistical techniques to better understand the unique contribution of
+We implement a variety of statistical techniques to better understand the unique contribution

-different cognitive substages.
-We work with neurotypical populations to better understand
+of different cognitive substages.
+We work with neurotypical populations to better

-these mechanisms with an emphasis on how the social brain responds dynamically.
+understand these mechanisms with an emphasis on how the social brain responds dynamically

-Neurodevelopmental disorders: We work to identify "biomarkers" that may be critical for generating targeted treatments for individuals with atypical development, such as autism spectrum disorder (ASD) and intellectual disability (ID).
+Neurodevelopmental disorders: We work to identify "biomarkers" that may be critical for generating targeted treatments for neurodiverse individuals, including people with autism spectrum disorder (ASD) and intellectual disability (ID) diagnoses.
 We aim to identify unique subgroups by examining patterns across biomarkers -- for instance, subgroups based upon genetic etiology or based upon behavioral profile.
 Current efforts in biomarker development target GRIN2B, SCN2A, DYRK1A, and CHD8 disruptive mutations.

-Addressing disparities: We investigate brain development in populations that are historically represented in research, including rural and minority (Black) populations.
-Several of our projects directly tackle this aim: for instance, we are currently working to showcase our methodologies for completing EEG/ERP testing with minimally verbal youth, as well as working closely with community members and hairstylists to solve technological (equipment) hurdles to improve research experiences for individuals with coarse and curly hairstyles.
-More broadly, we are committed to overcoming traditional barriers to participation through community engagement together with our colleagues within CYDI, as well as creative solutions to reduce burden on families (e.g., researchers travel to complete EEG testing using portable equipment).
+Addressing disparities: We investigate brain development in populations that are historically represented in research, including rural and minority populations.
+Several of our projects directly tackle this aim: for instance, we are currently working to showcase our methodologies for completing EEG/ERP testing with minimally verbal youth, as well as working closely with community members and hairstylists to solve technological (equipment) hurdles to improve research experiences for individuals with coarse and curly hair.
+More broadly, we are committed to overcoming traditional barriers to participation through community engagement, as well as creative solutions to reduce burden on families (e.g., researchers travel to complete EEG testing using portable equipment).